 If you’re an active Twitter user, you may have seen a viral post or two about Ellen Page since the turn of the year.
 They probably weren’t about her new Netflix series The Umbrella Academy.

 That’s not to say that the show – an intriguing mash-up between comic book sci-fi and domestic drama centred around a family of estranged heroes – is boring.
 Far from it.
-It’s just that Page has other, more pressing issues on her mind.
+It’s just that The Umbrella Academy cast member Page has other, more pressing issues on her mind.

 In early February, she spoke passionately about the mistreatment of LGBTQ people in Trump’s America on The Late Show with Stephen Colbert.